dbarrett4/react-wordle/README.md

 ## Run locally
 1. Fork the repository by clicking on `Fork` option on the top right of the repository.
-2. Open Command Prompt or Git Bash on your local computer.
-(Git Bash recommended).
+2. Open a terminal on your local computer (I recommend Git Bash).
 3. Clone the forked repository by adding your own GitHub username in place of `<username>`.
    ```
    git clone https://github.com/<username>/react-wordle